-In March 2022, the bank granted variable remuneration in the form of a one-off and voluntary bonus to its employees in order to mitigate the additional burden they faced due to the coronavirus crisis in 2021.
-The bonus is based on the statutory provision introduced for this purpose in section 3 no. 11a EStG.
+In February 2023 and December 2023, the bank granted an inflation compensation payment to its employees in order to mitigate the impact of the rise in consumer prices.
+The payment is based on the statutory provision introduced for this purpose in section 3 no. 11c of the German Income Tax Act (EStG).